 Downline Leg - Each one of the individuals enrolled immediately underneath you and their respective marketing organizations represents one 'leg' in your marketing organization.

 End Consumer - A person who purchases BookWise products for personal use rather than for resale to someone else.

 Group Sales Volume - The commissionable value of BookWise products generated by an Associate's Marketing Organization.
 Group Sales Volume does not include the Personal Sales Volume of the subject Associate.
 (Starter Kits and sales aids have no Sales Volume.

 Custom essay writing services are getting to be a substantial section of e-commerce right now.
 A research for custom essays on the internet lands up over 2 million web-sites each and every of that provide the person a plagiarism free article, research paper, term paper on a wanted subject matter for a selected cost.
-You can buy essay online or order custom paper.
+You can try EffectivePapers to buy essay online or order custom paper.

 Writing assistance can do wonders and assuring that your creation is all that it was meant to be.
 Like Michelangelo on his back, you don't need to leave your post with the advent of writing help.

 Stuck with your essays and research papers?
 Visit WriteForce writing service to buy original, interesting and plagiarism-free college assignments.